Pediatric Nurse Practitioner (PNP)

 The PNP works in collaboration with physicians and other healthcare professionals in various settings.

-The requirements of the neonatal nurse practitioner specialty area are listed below.
+The requirements of the pediatric nurse practitioner specialty area are listed below.

-- NURS 6160: Advanced Physiology and Pathophysiology (3 credits)
+- NURS 6160: Advanced Physiology and Pathophysiology Across the Lifespan (3 Credits)

 For detailed course descriptions, visit the courses page.